 Wednesday, March 30, 2011

 Parking is limited.
-Part of the parking lot was closed because of construction when we visited which limited parking even more.
-RVs may be able to park sideways across the spaces.
-We could back in and hang over a grassy area but larger RVs may have a problem.
+Part of the parking lot was closed when we visited because of construction which limited parking even more.
+We could back in and hang over a grassy area but that may not be possible with a larger RV.
 Witte Museum

 Saturday, March 26, 2011